When you’re choosing between

 ← Back to blog

-A deep dive into switch case vs if else in TypeScript.
+A deep dive into switch vs if/else in TypeScript.
 Discover when to use each for optimal readability, performance, and clean code.

 Introduction

-When you’re deciding between a switch and an if/else chain in TypeScript, think about intent first.
-Use switch when you need to compare a single value against several known constants.
-Reach for if/else when you’re evaluating complex boolean logic, ranges, or conditions that involve multiple variables.
-Modern engines make performance differences negligible, so clarity and maintainability should guide your choice.
+When you’re choosing between a switch statement and an if/else chain in TypeScript, prioritize intent and clarity.
+Use switch when you’re comparing one value against several known constants.
+Use if/else when you need complex boolean logic, range checks, or conditions that reference multiple variables.
+Modern engines minimize performance differences, so readability and maintainability should guide your decision.

 A high-level comparison of conditionals

-Choosing between if/else and switch isn’t just stylistic—it's a design decision that affects readability, debuggability, and future maintenance.
-Both control flow mechanisms answer the same question—“what runs next?”—but they communicate different intentions to the reader.
+Choosing between if/else and switch isn’t only stylistic—it's a design choice that affects readability, debuggability, and future maintenance.
+Both answer the question “what runs next?” but they communicate different intent to the reader.

 Core differences at a glance